MisterNo0ne/PythonGroupTwoA2Prog/README.md

 ### Map game state
 Added new 'obstacle' class that players aren't allowed to walk through.
 It has a toggleable mode to turn on or off showing the hitboxes, but currently the obstacles have no effect.
+Added a new variable for a list of variables that can looped over to detect collisions to move the player in case of in-game collision.

 Added mapPosX and mapPosY variables to both the player and enemies so that both can render on the map.
 Additionally, the player and enemy have a showOnMap() and mapDisplay() function respectively to render each.